 Ever wondered if patchwork can be seen as a cityscape?
 Welcome to Long Island City, New York, the spot-on study in contrasts.
-The street-to-street walk will take you from bleak industrial city of early 20th century to sleek modern urbanism, from cheap street food to Michelin-star restaurants, from flea markets and tiny comedy clubs to the Chocolate Factory with a prestigious Obie and Bessie Awards hot in their record.
+The street-to-street walk will take you from bleak industrial city of the early 20th century to sleek modern urbanism, from cheap street food to Michelin-star restaurants, from flea markets and tiny comedy clubs to the Chocolate Factory with a prestigious Obie and Bessie Awards hot in their record.

 An exclusively industrial neighborhood in the past, Long Island City, New York, undergoes rapid gentrification and redevelopment of the spaces for mixed commercial and residential use.
 The prices are still lower than in other NYC neighborhoods, but the area grows to be hip fast.
 City Ice Pavilion for fans of skating, the Queens Library for bookworms, SculptureCenter for sculpture lovers – Long Island City, New York, has it all, and just a bit more.